raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 The syntax of `class TimeSensitiveTodo extends ColouredAsWellAs(ToDo)` says exactly what we mean: We are extending our `Coloured` behaviour as well as extending `ToDo`.[^fagnani]

 [^fagnani]: Justin Fagnani named this pattern "subclass factory" in his essay ["Real" Mixins with JavaScript Classes](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/).
 It's well worth a read, and his implementation touches on other matters such as optimizing performance on modern JavaScript engines.

+### another way forward

+The solution subclass factories offer is emulating inheritance from more than one superclass.
+That, in turn, makes it possible to override methods from our superclass as well as the behaviour we want to mix in.
+Which is fine, but we don't actually want multiple inheritance!

+It's just that we're looking at an overriding/extending methods problem, but we're holding an inheritence-shapped hammer.
+So it looks like a multiple-inheritance nail.
+But what if we address the problem of overriding and extending methods directly, rather than indirectly via multiple inheritance?

+The simplest start to this is to note that in the first pass of our `mixin` function, we blindly copy properties from the mixin into the class's prototype, whether the class defines those properties or not.
+So if we write:

+{%highlight javascript %}
+let RED        = { r: 'FF', g: '00', b: '00' },
+    WHITE      = { r: 'FF', g: 'FF', b: 'FF' },
+    BLUE       = { r: '00', g: '00', b: 'FF' },
+    LIGHT_BLUE = { r: '4F', g: '4F', b: 'FF' };

+let Blue = mixin({
+  roundels () {
+    return [RED, WHITE, BLUE];
+  }
+})

+let CanadianAirForceRoundel = Blue(class {
+  roundels () {
+    return [RED, WHITE, LIGHT_BLUE];
+  }
+});
+{% endhighlight %}

+Our `CanadianAirForceRoundel`'s third stripe winds up being regular blue instead of light blue, because the `roundels` method from the mixin `Blue` overwrites its own.
+(Yes, this is a ridiculous example, but it gets the point across.)

+We can fix this by simply not overwriting a property if the class already defines it.
+That's not so hard:

+{% highlight javascript %}
+function mixin (behaviour, sharedBehaviour = {}) {
+  let instanceKeys = Reflect.ownKeys(behaviour);
+  let sharedKeys = Reflect.ownKeys(sharedBehaviour);
+  let typeTag = Symbol('isa');

+  function _mixin (clazz) {
+    for (let property of instanceKeys)
+      if (!clazz.prototype.hasOwnProperty(property)) {
+        Object.defineProperty(clazz.prototype, property, {
+          value: behaviour[property],
+          writable: true
+        });
+      }
+    Object.defineProperty(clazz.prototype, typeTag, { value: true });
+    return clazz;
+  }
+  for (let property of sharedKeys)
+    Object.defineProperty(_mixin, property, {
+      value: sharedBehaviour[property],
+      enumerable: sharedBehaviour.propertyIsEnumerable(property)
+    });
+  Object.defineProperty(_mixin, Symbol.hasInstance, {
+    value: (i) => !!i[typeTag]
+  });
+  return _mixin;
+}
+{% endhighlight %}

 ### to-do